GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-04-29 05:37:04 IST
+This content is dynamically generated in Indian Time (IST): 2026-04-29 09:29:29 IST

 Current Weather in Coimbatore:
-Temperature: 26.88 °C
+Temperature: 28.88 °C
-Condition: mist
+Condition: haze